dell/csm-docs/content/docs/authorization/deployment/_index.md

 After creating the role bindings, the next logical step is to generate the access token.
 The storage admin is responsible for generating and sending the token to the Kubernetes tenant admin.

+>__Note__:
+> - The `--insecure` flag is only necessary if certificates were not provided in `$HOME/.karavi/config.json`.
+> - This sample copies the token directly to the Kubernetes cluster master node.
+The requirement here is that the token must be copied and/or stored in any location accessible to the Kubernetes tenant admin.

   ```
   echo === Generating token ===
   karavictl generate token --tenant $TenantName --insecure --addr "grpc.${AuthorizationProxyHost}" | jq -r '.Token' > token.yaml